bitfocus/companion-module-softron-ontheairvideo/companion/HELP.md

 - Stop
 - Skip to next clip
 - Skip to previous clip
+- Goto T-n seconds of the current clip
 - Update list of playlists and clips

 ### Supported feedback